Bathing: Ladling water from a container

 This method involves using a small container to scoop water out of a large container and pour water over the body, in such a way that this water does not go back into the large container.

 In Indonesia and Malaysia, this is a traditional method referred to as mandi.

 In the Indonesian language, mandi is the verb for this process; bak mandi is the large container, and kamar mandi is the place in which this is done.
 Travel guides often use the word mandi on its own or in various ways such as for the large container and for the process of bathing.

 In the Philippines, timba (pail) and tabo (dipper) are two essentials in every bathroom.

-Clothing

-When bathing for cleanliness, normally, people bathe completely naked, so as to make cleaning every part of their body possible.
-This is the case in private baths, whether in one's home or a private bath in a public bathhouse.
-In public bathing situations, the social norms of the community are followed, and some people wear a swimsuit or underwear.
-For example, when a shower is provided in a non-sex segregated area of a public swimming pool, users of the shower commonly wear their swimsuit.
-The customs can vary depending on the age of a person, and whether the bathing is in a sex segregated situation.
-In some societies, some communal bathing is also done without clothing.

-When swimming, not wearing clothing is sometimes called skinny dipping.

 Bathing babies

 Babies can be washed in a kitchen sink or a small plastic baby bath, instead of using a standard bath which offers little control of the infant's movements and requires the parent to lean awkwardly or kneel.
+The World Health Organisation recommends only sponge baths until the umbilical cord stump falls off.
 Bathing infants too often has been linked to the development of asthma or severe eczema according to some researchers, including Michael Welch, chair of the American Academy of Pediatrics' section on allergy and immunology.
+It's advised that until the baby becomes more mobile, they should only be washed about three times a week.
 A safe temperature for the bathwater is generally held to be 32–38 C.